 F2: Like if that's job like a welfare officer's, it's a bit different to a teacher, that's a sort of 'how the head works', you know what I mean?
 Like everyday sort of life thing, not just teaching Maths, English, whatever.
-So someone a bit more comfortable."
+So someone a bit more comfortable.
+(FE college 1 (England), female focus group 2)

-The frequency and timing of the service were particularly relevant for students with busy timetables, few hours in college, or intermittent attendance.
+The frequency and timing of the service were particularly relevant for students with busy timetables, few hours in college or intermittent attendance.
 They saw value in a drop-in service that ran several times each week, at different times of day.
 More frequent services were also believed to help them feel less self-conscious about attending.

-F27: "Open more than once a week, ours is only open on the Tuesday or something?
+F27: Open more than once a week, ours is only open on the Tuesday or something?